SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/elastic-load-balancer-app.md

 type, timestamp, elb, client:port, target:port, request_processing_time, target_processing_time, response_processing_time, elb_status_code, target_status_code, received_bytes, sent_bytes, request, user_agent, ssl_cipher, ssl_protocol, target_group_arn, trace_id
 ```

 For more details on the ALB Access log, see the [AWS documentation](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-access-logs.html#enable-access-logging).

+## Collecting Logs for the AWS Elastic Load Balancer Application

 ### Before you begin

+In this step, you'll configure an AWS Elastic Load Balancing source to receive logs.
+When you create an AWS Source, you associate it with a Hosted Collector.
+Before creating the Source, identify the Hosted Collector you want to use, or create a new Hosted Collector.
+For instructions, see [Configure a Hosted Collector](/docs/send-data/configure-hosted-collector).
 Before you can begin to use the Sumo Logic App for Application Load Balancing, complete the following steps:

 1. [Grant Sumo Logic access](/docs/send-data/sources/sources-hosted-collectors/amazon-web-services/grant-access-aws-product.md) to an Amazon S3 bucket.
 2. [Enable Application Load Balancer logging](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-access-logs.html#enable-access-logging) in AWS.
 3. Confirm that logs are being delivered to the Amazon S3 bucket.

-### Collect Logs

-In this step, you configure an AWS Elastic Load Balancing source to receive logs.
-In step 3 of the procedure below, select **AWS Elastic Load Balancing** as the source type.

-When you create an AWS Source, you associate it with a Hosted Collector.
-Before creating the Source, identify the Hosted Collector you want to use, or create a new Hosted Collector.
-For instructions, see [Configure a Hosted Collector](/docs/send-data/configure-hosted-collector).

 ### Rules